News

 Maine Will Require Insurance Coverage for Fertility Treatments

-Governor Janet Mills of Maine signed L.D.
+On May 2, 2022, Governor Janet Mills of Maine signed L.D.
 1539, “An Act to Provide Access to Fertility Care.”
-What does this mean?
-Maine will require insurance coverage for fertility treatments for families seeking care.
-Maine and Vermont are the only New England states that do not have fertility coverage.
+This important legislation requires insurance coverage for fertility treatments in Maine, a service that was not previously mandated.

 Understanding Maine’s Fertility Insurance Law